MehdiMahmud79/Holiday-Planner/README.md

 # Holiday-Planner
 This project is an application for a holiday planner which gives you the ability to pick a city and plan for a specific day.
-It gives you the weather of that city as well as the local attractions and restaurants.
+It gives you the weather of that city.

 ```
 + This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery using Third-Party APIs.